 Cardstar: a cool free barcode scanner that could come handy in stores.
 It’s a useful for storing your store cards info and rewards.

 Barcodas for iPhone: a unique barcode scanner that makes music patterns out of scanned EAN and UPC barcodes.
 It makes shopping for products a whole lot more fun.

 There are plenty of other barcode readers available for iPhone.
-These 15 performed in the most reliable fashion in our tests.
+These 15+ apps performed quite well for us.